rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 Of these differences, (1) and (2) could apply generally to all `ranges` algorithms, so we adopt them for this proposal.

-Regarding (1), this would make our proposal the first to add non-parallel range-as-output `ranges` algorithms to the Standard.
-For arguments in favor of non-parallel algorithms taking a range as output, please refer to [@P3490R0], "Justification for ranges as the output of parallel range algorithms."
+Regarding (1), for arguments in favor of non-parallel algorithms taking a range as output, please refer to [@P3490R0], "Justification for ranges as the output of parallel range algorithms."
 (Despite the title, it has things to say about non-parallel algorithms too.)
 Taking a range as output would prevent use of existing output-only iterators that do not have a separate sized sentinel type, like `std::back_insert_iterator`.
 However, all the algorithms we propose require